le-goff-benoit/myBucketList/README.md

 - [X] Create the ideas/index.html.erb view.
 Check that the new view can loaded by running your application and loading the URL http://localhost:3000/ideas/index in your browser.
 - [X] Change the idea/index.html.erb view contents to use the HTML in the search-results-view.html file attached to the unit resources.
 Check your progress by loading the URL http://localhost:3000/ideas/index in your browser.
 - [X] In the ideas/index.html.erb view, we can use the app/views/application/_idea_card.html.erb partial to replace the static Idea card HTML from the template.
 Iterate through an Array of three Strings in order to render the _idea_card partial three times.
 The Strings can have any values that you like.

+### Tasks 2
+- [ ] Modify the search form in the header of the application.html.erb layout to use a form_tag, which wraps the search form input.
+The form needs to submit to the ideas#index route.
+Remember to use an ERB expression, not a scriptlet, to declare the form_tag.
+Ensure that the form is rendered with method="GET".
+- [ ] Apply the correct class from the original static form to the form tag.
+- [ ] Use a text_field_tag helper to render the text input for the form.
+Give it no initial value and a name of 'q'. (q is often used for the name of a search term, such as at google.com)
+- [ ] Apply the correct class and placeholder attributes that were included in the original static input.
+- [ ] Use a button_tag helper to render the submit button for the form, applying the correct CSS classes as button_tag parameters.
+- [ ] Extract the whole search form to a partial named _search_form.html.erb within app/views/application.